AMWA-TV/is-05/docs/Controllers.md

 As explicit handling of every possible HTTP response code is not expected, Controllers MUST implement generic handling for ranges of response codes (`1xx`, `2xx`, `3xx`, `4xx` and `5xx`).
 However, where the API specifies explicit response codes the Controller SHOULD handle these cases explicitly.

-For Controllers performing `GET` and `HEAD` requests, using these methods SHOULD correctly handle a `301` (Moved Permanently) response.
+When a Controller performs `GET` and `HEAD` requests, it MUST correctly handle a `301` (Moved Permanently) response by following the redirect `Location` header.

-When a `301` is supported, the Controller MUST follow the redirect in order to retrieve the required response payload.

 If a Controller receives an HTTP `5xx` or `4xx` response code from the API, a failure has occurred.
-The Controller SHOULD display the content of the response's error field to the User if possible, and indicate that the resource is likely to be in an unknown state.
+The Controller SHOULD display the content of the response's `error` field to the User if possible.
-The Controller SHOULD also refresh the endpoints of the relevant resources to ensure the Controller is accurately reflecting the current state of the API.

 ## Connection Management